I ran for class vice president four years in a row in high school. I never once won.

 And I could have put my unpublished first manuscript in my hope chest after five or ten or fifty rejection letters.

-Or I could have said NO MORE RETREATS after having to cancel the Spring Carolinas one.
+Or I could have said NO MORE RETREATS after having to cancel the out-of-state one.

 Or I could have said NO MORE COURSES…NO MORE LAUNCHES.

 I could have said after each of those apparent failures, “This is too exhausting.
 I’m done working this hard for such meager results.
 PLUS, it’s so humiliating!
-I’m the girl whose parties have no one coming to them…real or figurative.
+I’m the girl who no one comes to her parties…real or figurative.
 Still after all these years, I’m the unpopular one, the one who isn’t a draw, the one who isn’t enough…”

 I kept running for vice president.
 I’m not sure why, tbh.
 I think after year two or three, it was more about making a point to myself.
 I think it was about leaning into what some deemed failure and pressing on.

 I kept trying to publish my first manuscript.
 I know why I did this.
 Because I believed in what I wrote.
 And I wanted to be a writer.
+And I felt the sweet nudge of God.
 And what did I have to lose?

 And I’ll keep creating and holding courses.
 Because I want to help as many women as I can and this remains the best way for me to connect the deepest with more than one woman at a time.
 I’ll keep tweaking and praying and launching and hoping.

-And, as I tell God more frequently these days, I’ll do the work and I’ll trust him with the results.
+And, as I tell God more frequently these days, I’ll do the work and I’ll trust You with the results.